Undergraduate courses

 1-4

-Knowledge and skills in social work practice with individuals and families.
+Knowledge and skills in social work practice with individuals, families and small groups.

 Allow multiple enrollments: No